cfengine/documentation/manuals/language-concepts/variables.markdown

 can be defined in any promise [bundle][bundles].
 This bundle name can be used as a context when using variables outside of the bundle they are defined in.

-CFEngine variables have two high-level types: scalars and lists.
+CFEngine variables have three high-level types: scalars, lists, and data containers.

 * A scalar is a single value,
 * a list is a collection of scalars.
+* a data container is a lot like a JSON document, it can be a key-value map or an array or anything else allowed by the JSON standard with unlimited nesting.

 ## Scalar Variables